 Colour Lovers is a fun site where you can create your own color palette and pattern, share it with the Colour Lovers community, and even get rated.
 They track color trends and offer loads of inspiration.

-This is a fun little chart that shows food in season by time of the year and color coded like a rainbow.
+This is a fun little chart that shows food in season by time of the year and is color-coded like a rainbow.
 Found [Via]